jkkummerfeld/irc-disentanglement/data/README.md

 Suffix              | Contents
 ------------------- | -------------------------------
-`.raw.txt`          | A sample from the IRC log from that day.
+`.raw.txt`          | The original data from the IRC log, as downloaded.
 `.ascii.txt`        | A version of the raw file that we have converted to ascii (unconvertable characters are replaced with a special word).
-`.tok.txt`          | The same data agian, but with automatic tokenisation and replacement of rare words with a placeholder symbol.
+`.tok.txt`          | The same data agian, but with automatic tokenisation and replacement of rare words with placeholder symbols.
 `.annotation.txt`   | A series of lines, each describing a link between two messages.
 For example: `1002 1003 -` indicates that message `1002` in the logs should be linked to message `1003`.

 Note: